astrocatalogs/OACAPI/README.md

 https://api.kilonova.space/

 where the only difference is preference in catalog when returning items that appear on multiple catalogs.
-For the examples below we will use the api.astrocats.space route.
+For the examples below we will (usually) use the api.astrocats.space route.
 By default, all returned values are provided in JSON format, unless a `format=` URL variable is provided.

 ## General use